In the history department at Chellaston Academy we teach a broad range of British, European and World History.

 We start off by testing and developing a key historical skill-enquiry, by looking at the Body in the Room.
 We then look at the importance of William Duke of Normandy’s attack at Hastings and the long term consequences of this.
 Students then follow important events through the medieval period through Year 7.
 Year 8 sees students study Tudor and Stuart Britain, followed by London through Time and then Slavery in America.
 In Year 9 the students focus on 20th century history and for those who have opted for GCSE History, they will start this in the summer term.

 GCSE students will follow the new 9-1 GCSE and we offer students Medicine in Britain c.1250-the present, The American West c.1835-1895, the reigns of King Richard I and King John 1189-1216 and the USA: Conflict at home and abroad 1954-75.

-Finally we offer a popular A-Level which includes units on Russia 1855-1964 & Tudor England are studied, as well as a coursework unit on a topic of their choice.
+Finally we offer a popular A-Level which includes units on Russia 1855-1964 & Tudor England are studied, as well as an NEA unit on a topic of their choice.